Open book assessments test a student’s ability to find and apply information and knowledge rather than recall it from memory.

-Designed to test higher-order learning, open book online assessments should ask students to apply, analyse, synthesise, compare, contrast or evaluate information.
+Designed to test higher-order learning, open-book online assessments should ask students to apply, analyse, synthesise, compare, contrast or evaluate information.

 They should test whether they understand the “big picture” of the course and how course concepts work together.
-They test students’ ability to find and use information for problem-solving, and to deliver well-structured and well-presented arguments and solutions.
+They test students’ ability to find and use the information for problem-solving, and to deliver well-structured and well-presented arguments and solutions.

 As a result, you should have higher expectations of the quality of answers and the extent of critical and analytical thinking, knowing students have course materials available to draw upon.
 However, answers may be shorter since students will spend more time retrieving information than they would do in a closed book assessment.

 The University has several systems for enabling open book assessments.
 The most appropriate technology to use will depend on the format of the assessment the recommended technologies for the most common assessment formats are:

 A detailed comparison of the functionality of each system (Excel) is also available.

 The following guidance has been developed with the Programmes and Assessment Team (Student Education Service).
 Please direct questions about this guidance to the exams team: firstname.lastname@example.org.

 Assessments should be released to students via the module area in Minerva at the planned start time for the assessment.